moneynass/Kaggle_competition_quora/README.md

-# Starter template for Kaggle projects
+# Starter template for Data Sciences projects in Python

 ## Installation